isar/hive/docs/faq.md

 # Frequently Asked Questions

-### Is Hive ready for production
-Nope.
-Working hard to get there...

 ### Which platforms does Hive support?
 Hive supports all platforms where the dart vm runs plus browsers.
 On browsers the IndexedDB is used as backend.